 Why are we so different?
 What makes us so?

 It’s not just the way we look and our physical characteristics but also the way we are, our personality and character that differentiates us.
 Because we are not just what we appear to be, we are more than that.
-The determinants of personality shape us.
+So what are the determinants of personality that shape us.

 Think of how amazing and how interesting you are, how distinct, how unique are you, wonder what makes you like that?
 What are the factors that influence the personality of an individual?
 What are the determinants of personality?

 We all are born an individual and as we grow we develop into a personality.
 We are designed and crafted to be one unique personality.

 Right from our genes to everything we come across has a role to play.
 We all have a story, a story that makes us what we are.
 Let’s see the factors that determine our personality.